Mahesh-MSFT/-mahesh-msft.github.io/_drafts/azpol.md

 Azure Hub and Spoke network topology streamlines the network connectivity needs.
 A Hub Virtual Network (VNet) can host the shared services while spoke VNets can host application specific Azure resources.
 Hub and Spoke VNets are connected with each other via VNet Peering.
 Hub and Spoke network topology promotes clean network design, easier management and cost optimization.

 **Deploy-HUB** policy auto-provisions Hub VNet with Azure Firewall, VPN Gateway and ExpressRoute (ER) Gateway.
 Enterprises can configure all the options for Firewall, VPN and ER gateway as part of the policy assignment. *Deploy-HUB* policy simplifies the process to deploy Azure Hub and Spoke network topology.

+**Deny-VNetPeering** policy prevents two Virtual Networks (VNets) peered with each other as they can communicate with each other via Huv VNet.
+By forcing VNets to communicate with each other through Hub makes it possible to control and monitor network connections.
+Network topology is simplified from overall maintenance perspective as well.

 ## Provision default configuration for Azure Monitor